Tasha Low: Early life

-Born into a family of ballroom dancers, Low's great-grandfather was Low Poh San, who introduced ballroom dancing to Singapore and would later become Singapore Professional Ballroom Champion in 1946 and from 1950 to 1953.
+Born on 11 October 1993 into a family of ballroom dancers, Low's great-grandfather was Low Poh San, who introduced ballroom dancing to Singapore and would later become Singapore Professional Ballroom Champion in 1946 and from 1950 to 1953.
 Low's grandfather, Sunny Low, was also an accomplished dancer and was a household name in Singapore in the 70's and 80's.
 Her parents, Alvyn Low and Lucy Wang, were also accomplished ballroom dancers.
 They divorced in 2007.
 Low's brother was also trained in Thailand to be a professional ballroom dancer.

 After graduating with a Singapore-Cambridge GCE Ordinary Level at Fuhua Secondary School, Low accompanied her friend to participate in the Singapore leg of the JYP and Alpha Asean Region Audition held in 2010 by Alpha Entertainment.
 Being one of the four Singaporeans selected, Low moved to South Korea the following year.

 Low is fluent in English, Mandarin Chinese, and Korean.